-Echodyne uses metamaterial technology to produce high-performance radar systems at affordable price points.
+Echodyne uses metamaterial technology to produce high-performance radar systems at affordable price points (a metamaterial is a material that has been engineered to have a property that is not found in naturally occurring materials.
+They are designed around unique patterns or structures, which cause them to interact with light and other forms of energy in ways not found in nature).
 EWI's manager says that Echodyne has developed a laptop sized array that gives the user 3D awareness (aircraft-style visibility) at a much lower price than traditional systems.
 The applications for both military and civilian use are considerable (an obvious application is for self-driving cars) and is potentially highly disruptive as its technology makes it practical to employ more advanced capabilities in a range of existing applications.

 The manager says that the company is focusing on high-margin applications first, which gives them the funds to develop other applications.
 The biggest question is how quickly can Echodyne scale?
-EWI participated in the Echodyne's US\$135m series C funding round which completed in June 2022.
+EWI participated in the Echodyne's US\$135m series C funding round which completed in June 2022 (the series C round, sometimes referred to as series C funding, is one of the stages in capital-raising process for a startup).